freenet/freenet-core/docs/src/components/delegates.md

 kernel, providing a secure environment for managing private data and performing complex tasks.

-Delegates interact with various Freenet components, including Contracts, user interfaces, and other Delegates.
+Delegates interact with various Freenet components, including Contracts, User Interfaces, and other Delegates.
 They securely store your private data, including cryptographic keys, tokens, and passwords.
-Acting on your behalf within the Freenet network, they execute tasks such as modifying Contracts on the user's behalf.
+They can read and modify data stored in Contracts, or send and receive messages from other Delegates and UIs.
+Delegates can also communicate directly with the user to, for example, ask permission to perform a task or notify the user of an event.

-Delegates are implemented in WebAssembly and comply with the [DelegateInterface](https://github.com/freenet/locutus/blob/b1e59528eaeba31c7f09881594d19347de60e8cd/crates/locutus-stdlib/src/delegate_interface.rs#L121) trait.
-They operate directly within the Freenet kernel on your devices.
+Delegates are WebAssembly code and must comply with the [DelegateInterface](https://github.com/freenet/locutus/blob/b1e59528eaeba31c7f09881594d19347de60e8cd/crates/locutus-stdlib/src/delegate_interface.rs#L121) trait.

 ## Actor Model and Message Passing